GMargiani98/kz-wr/README.md

 # kz-wr

-A CLI tool for looking up KZ (Kreedz Climbing) world records from Kreedz.com and KZ-Rush.ru.
+A CLI tool for looking up KZ (CS1.6) world records from Kreedz.com and KZ-Rush.ru.

 ## Installation